David versus Goliath

 Although I have chosen cup cakes for this article, this applies to any product.
 From cupcakes, to clothes, to jewellery shops.

-Lots of thanks should go to awaken solutions who essentially gave me the seed idea for this posting in an message they sent me.
-They look like a superior SEO provider in Montreal if anybody's curious.
+Lots of thanks should go to Dr Johnstons Dynamic Dentistry who essentially gave me the seed idea for this posting in an message they sent me.
+They look like an experienced cosmetic dentist based in North Bay if anybody's curious.

 Posted in Publishing and Printing Post Date 02/21/2015